Callum5042/DirectX.Examples/README.md

 Sample projects for each step in DirectX 11 for use with RoveCoder.

 ## Installation
-1. To install clone the repository to a directory.
+1. To install, clone the repository to a directory.
 2. Get the latest version of SDL from: http://libsdl.org/download-2.0.php
 3. Configure the projects in the solution to include SDL headers and library